 Make an Appointment

-Our Team works in close consultation with our referring general dentists and allied health practitioners to achieve the best possible treatment outcomes - with a healthy, stable mouth the ultimate goal.
+We work in close consultation with our referring general dentists & allied health practitioners to achieve the best possible treatment outcomes - with a healthy, stable mouth the ultimate goal.

 Having had two implants done by Dr John Carrigy 12 years ago and absolutely no issues with them since, I didn’t hesitate to request a referral to Foundation Dental and Dr Carrigy when I needed another implant recently.
 Once again, I was most impressed with the preparation and care taken to ensure a sterile environment for the procedure, which was very reassuring.
 Furthermore, John explains what he is doing and why throughout.
 He takes the trouble to understand his patient and fully answer any questions or concerns.
 There was minimal pain or discomfort in the days after the procedure, and two weeks later everything has healed perfectly.
 I would recommend John Carrigy to anyone considering an implant.
 It beats all other options and the professionalism shown by Dr Carrigy is outstanding.